From the studio to the stage

 Planning is no doubt a word, which sends shivers down the spine of all producers but this early stage preparation can save hours of time.

-Undoubtedly bouncing stems is one of the most boring parts of live performance process but getting it right at this early stage can be crucial in terms of producing a memorable and epic live show.
+Undoubtedly bouncing stems is one of the most boring parts of production but getting it right at this early stage can be crucial in terms of producing a memorable and epic live show.
 You’ll need to decide if you’re going to bounce complete track stems or just 8 / 16 bar loops etc.

 If we’ve done the planning we should know how many stems we’re going to need.
 Most producers have anywhere between 4-8 stems and can often look like this:

 An often-overlooked element of the process is deciding on whether you’ll need to master your stems.
-It’s not rare for producers to send their stems to be professionally mastered ensuring when they perform live it sounds identical to the release.
-This can no doubt have amazing results but it shouldn't stop you from moving forward.
+It’s not rare for producers to send their stems to be professionally mastered ensuring when they play out it sounds identical to the release.
+This can no doubt have amazing results but if this isn’t available it’s something that can be explored.
 A word of warning on this one:

 Tip: When sound checking listen to your tracks in the club not just through the monitors.
-They always sound strange through wedge monitors and you might be tempted to tweak the mix.
+They always sound strange through wedge monitors and you might be tempted to tweak the mix in them live.
 Don’t!

-The plethora of performance & Midi controllers available can be somewhat overwhelming and finding the right one, as with the layout can be a little trial and error until you get it right.
+The plethora of controllers available can be somewhat overwhelming and finding the right one, as with the layout can be a little trail and error until you get it right.
 With planning done we will either be looking to purchase a new controller or shaping things to work around what we’ve got.
 I usually ask the following:

-3. Do I need to be able to play midi info and 'perform'?
+- Do I need to be able to play midi info

 Each controller will have it’s own quirks and charms but finding the one that works best for you always takes time.
-Obvious options include The Ableton Push, Akai APC40, Novation Launch Control / Launch Pad and the more bespoke but super interesting Special Waves Modular system where you can tweak and change the amount of options within your own controller.
+Obvious options include The Ableton Push (https://www.youtube.com/watch?v=0CdMvkBOUgs), Akai APC40 (https://www.youtube.com/watch?v=IAWy2TVtXo8), Novation Launch Control / Launch Pad (https://www.youtube.com/watch?v=gMgxLPcq-3o) and the more bespoke but super interesting Special Waves Modular system where you can tweak and change the amount of options within you own controller. (http://special-waves.com).
 The options really are endless.

 Live Instruments & Midi

 Live instruments and synths have the ability to really bring your show together and give the crowd something they can tangibly understand & interact with.
-Problems can sometimes occur but here are the things you should consider when using instruments in a live setting:
+Problems can sometimes occur but here are the things you should consider when using instruments:

-3. Are you going to be performing the notes or sending midi to these from Ableton?
+- Are you going to be performing the notes or sending midi to this?
 We’ll go into more midi detail shortly – stay with us.

 Midi!
 This approach has two sections that are easy to understand and problem solve: